When people ask if we have children, we say, ‘yes, and great-great-great grandchildren! And they grow us more than we grow them!’

 And Friends, all our seeds are open-pollinated varieties for you to save and share.
 (You can also save seeds from our F1 tomato, Summer Sweetheart, however, they may not turn out true to type.)
 We celebrate and share both historical heirlooms as well as develop our own varieties with our community, as heirlooms of future generations.

-We grow about sixty percent of our seed on our farm in Naple, NY, sourcing the balance from organic growers, mostly in the Northeast, who share our vision for regional adaptation.
-We’re building a map to celebrate them all, stay tuned!
+We grow about sixty percent of our seed on our farm in Naples, NY, sourcing the balance from organic growers, mostly in the Northeast, who share our vision for regional adaptation.
+Learn more here!

 Why Regionally Adapted?